klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 with varying hardware support.
 It has been used in supercomputing software though it was not always the only model offered as several packages also contained specialised CUDA code for better performance on NVIDIA hardware.
-The molecular dynamics package GROMACS is one example, and they will be switching away from OpenCL to newer technologies to support non-NVIDIA hardware.
+The molecular dynamics package GROMACS is one example, and but they switched away from OpenCL to a newer technology, SYCL, to support non-NVIDIA hardware.

 OpenCL is largely superseded by newer technologies developed by the Khronos Group.